 El Nino and La Nina are climate patterns that originate in the Pacific Ocean.
 These climate patterns drastically impact the average temperatures and precipitation rates of different regions around the globe.
 In the fall of 2022, La Nina is predicted to switch to the less volatile El Nino weather pattern.

-January 2023 will see more of the same for the Great Lakes and upper Midwest.
+January 2023 will see more of the same for the Great Lakes and upper Midwest based on the farmer's almanac winter 2023 prediction.
 Temperatures should hover between 17º and 26º Fahrenheit.
 Don’t expect to see much rain, but far more snow during late January.
+Specifically, the snowy period will carry from 2022 into early and mid-January.

 Our February Wisconsin winter forecast 2023 should see more of the same weather conditions, with temperatures averaging between 19º and 28º Fahrenheit.
 Expect average winter snowfall due to the more predictable El Nino-influenced winter forecast for Wisconsin 2022-2023.